 The Plan was established on July 1, 1931, and is governed by legislation contained in the Illinois Compiled Statutes (the Statutes), particularly Chapter 40, Article 5/10 (the Article).
 Effective with the signing of Public Act 96-0889 into law on April 14, 2010, participants that first became contributors on or after January 1, 2011 are Tier 2 participants.
 All other participants that were contributing prior to January 1, 2011 are Tier 1 participants.
 The Plan can be amended only by the Illinois Legislature.
 The Plan is a single employer defined benefit pension plan with a defined contribution minimum.
-The Plan was created for the purpose of providing retirement, death and disability benefits for full-time employees of the Forest Preserve District of Cook County, Illinois (Forest Preserve District) and the dependents of such employees.
-The Plan is considered to be a component unit of Forest Preserve District of Cook County, Illinois and is included in the Forest Preserve District's financial statements as a pension trust fund.
+The Plan was created for the purpose of providing retirement, death and disability benefits for full-time employees of the Forest Preserve District and the dependents of such employees.
+The Plan is considered to be a fiduciary fund of Forest Preserve District of Cook County, Illinois and is included in the Forest Preserve District's financial statements.